samuelsenior/UXH/README.md

 ### High Harmonic Generation & Propagation

-* HHGP - Propagates the generated high harmonics through the gas-filled hollow capillary, and into the far-field.
+* HHGP - Propagates the generated high harmonics through a gas-filled hollow capillary to the capillary end.